Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ##### Linux Kernel Memory Model (LKMM)

-The model is essence the lowest common denominator of the guarantees of all the CPU families where the kernel can run.
+The model is essentially the lowest common denominator of the guarantees of all the CPU families where the kernel can run.

 - happens-before relationships can be enforced using `smp_store_release` and `smp_load_acquire`
 - provides `atomic_t` and `atomic64_t`.
-Operations on this type are guaranteed to be non interruptible
+Operations on this types are guaranteed to be non interruptible.

   ```C
   atomic_t v = ATOMIC_INIT(0);